thomas-crane/famebot/README.md

 ## Contributing
 #### Guidlines for contributing:
+Read through the wiki page [How the software works](https://github.com/thomas-crane/famebot/wiki/How-the-software-works) to get a better understanding of what each piece of code does.
 When you make a pull request, try to add only one feature in each pull request.
 If you have two features you want to add, make two pull requests.

 Try to make your commits more granular.
 This means that instead of saying something like: